Forms on Berkovich spaces based on harmonic tropicalizations: Semipositivity and harmonic functions

 \begin{proof} The support of $\omega$ is compact and hence has a paracompact open neighbourhood in $X$ by \cite[Lemme~2.1.6]{chambert_ducros12:forms_courants}.
 Replacing $X$ by this open neighbourhood, we may assume that $X$ is paracompact.
 Then we have smooth partitions of unity available \cite[Proposition~3.3.6]{chambert_ducros12:forms_courants}, so we may argue locally.
 Hence we may assume that there is an open subset $U$ of $X$ such that the support of $\omega$ is contained in $U$ and such that $W \coloneqq \bar U$ is a compact analytic domain in $X$ with a moment map $\varphi \colon W \to \bGm^{n,\an}$ and with $\omega = \varphi_{\rm trop}^*(\alpha)$ for a symmetric form $\alpha \in \cA^{p,p}(\varphitrop(W))$.
 It follows from~\secref{Lagerberg forms} that $\alpha=\alpha_1-\alpha_2$ for two smooth positive forms $\alpha_1,\alpha_2$ on $\varphitrop(W)$.
 As usual, the existence of smooth partitions of unity yield that there is a smooth non-negative function $\psi$ with support in $U$ such that $\psi \equiv 1$ on $\supp(\omega)$.
 Setting $\omega_i \coloneqq \psi \cdot \varphi_{\trop}^*(\alpha_i)$ for $i=1,2$, we get the claim. \end{proof}

-\begin{art}[Continuous Plurisubharmonic Functions] For simplicity, we suppose that $X$ is a boundaryless good separated strictly analytic space to use currents on $X$ as in~\secref{Smooth forms and currents}.
+\begin{art}[Continuous Plurisubharmonic Functions] For simplicity, we suppose that $X$ is a boundaryless \footnote{Currents in analysis work well only in the boundaryless case, as otherwise there are disturbing residues along the boundary.
+Note that Chambert-Loir and Ducros also omit the boundary in their definition of currents \cite[4.2.2]{chambert_ducros12:forms_courants}, as their currents act on smooth forms with compact support disjoint from the boundary.} good separated strictly analytic space to use currents on $X$ as in~\secref{Smooth forms and currents}.
 Using the theory of integration from \cite[3.7--3.10]{chambert_ducros12:forms_courants}, every continuous real function $h$ on $X$ has an \defi{associated current} $[h]$ given by

 where the integral is defined by a limit process using that $h$ is a uniform limit of smooth functions on a neighbourhood of the support of $\omega$ (see~\cite[Corollaire~5.4.7, 5.4.8]{chambert_ducros12:forms_courants}).
 We say that $h$ is \defi{plurisubharmonic} (short: psh) if the current $\d'\d''[h]$ is positive.
 A partition of unity argument shows that plurisubharmonicity is a local notion on $X$ (see~\cite[Lemme~5.5.2]{chambert_ducros12:forms_courants}).